Skip to content

 Execute test suite

-Using official ruby docker image:
+Using our use convenience razorci/ruby docker image:

 tasks: